Matthew Mount

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 Matt is an Associate Professor of Strategy at the Adelaide Business School, University of Adelaide.
 He researches in the areas of behavioral strategy, strategic leadership, and corporate governance.
 He received his doctoral degree in Management Science (Strategy focused) in 2013 from the University of York, UK.
-Since completing his Ph.D., Matt has been the recipient of several grants from industry, the British Leverhulme Trust and the EU for the study of strategic problem-solving and processes (totalling over $3 million AUD).
-He is currently Associate Editor of Strategic Entrepreneurship Journal and his work has appeared in several leading academic and practitioner outlets - including the Strategic Management Journal, Journal of Management, Journal of Business Venturing, Journal of Corporate Finance, MIT Sloan Management Review, and California Management Review, among others.
+Since completing his Ph.D., Matt has been the recipient of several grants from industry, the British Leverhulme Trust, and the EU (totalling over $3 million AUD).
+He is currently Associate Editor of Strategic Entrepreneurship Journal and serves on the ERB for the Journal of Management Studies.
+His work has appeared in several leading academic and practitioner outlets, including the Academy of Management Annals, Strategic Management Journal, Journal of Management, Journal of Business Venturing, MIT Sloan Management Review, and California Management Review, among others.
 His work has been shortlisted for best paper awards at the Strategic Management Society and Academy of Management conferences.

 Prior to joining the Adelaide Business School, Matt worked as Associate Professor of Strategy at Deakin Business School, Melbourne, as well a Management Consultant.
 He continues to serve on the advisory board and consult with a number of international organizations.